PlagueHO/AzureGlobalBootcamp2018/README.md

 1. Press <kbd>:</kbd> and then press <kbd>q</kbd> and then <kbd>enter</kbd>
    to quit VIM.

+> Alternately, if you get stuck with the VIM part, you can use this
+> simple command to set the image that the `front-vote-front` deployment
+> should run by executing this command in the Cloud Shell:
+> ```bash
+> kubectl set image deployment azure-vote-front azure-vote-front=microsoft/azure-vote-front:v2
+> ```

    The changes to your Deployment will now be applied.
-A new version of the container image will be downloaded and new containers deployed using it.
+A n  ew version of the container image will be downloaded and new containers deployed using it.
 As each running container is deployed the old version will be terminated.